Table of Contents

 The process of applying for a Letter of Import includes these steps:

-2. Await the evaluation carried out by BPOM which may necessitate testing samples of the products.
+- We await the evaluation carried out by BPOM, which may necessitate testing samples of the products.

 Expect several weeks for processing time when seeking a Letter of Import and be aware that should there be any grounds for rejection, BPOM will communicate these reasons allowing you as an importer to rectify them before reapplying.
 It is mandatory that applications are submitted directly to the Head of BPOM in accordance with regulations when importing food and drug commodities into Indonesia through SKI (Letter Of Intent).